 Avalanche Ski Jacket — The World is Not Enough (1999)

-Avalanche protection systems do exist in the real world, but they’re typically just backpacks with two big air bladders on the back — which isn’t nearly as cool as this jacket that inflates to form a cocoon around you.
-Q branch was onto something with this one.
+Avalanche protection systems do exist in the real world, but they’re typically just backpacks with two big air bladders on the back.
+That’s not nearly as cool as this jacket that inflates to form a cocoon around you.
+Q was onto something with this one.

 Alligator Submarine — Octopussy (1983)